nicholsons/data-viz-plotly-dash/instructions.md

 - HTTP is the set of rules used to communicate between the browser and our server.
 The browser makes a request and the server sends a response.

-The good news is, you don't need to learn any of the above as we are going to use Python methods in Plotly Dash for all of these!
+The good news is we are going to use Python methods in Plotly Dash for all of these so you don't need to learn HTML, CSS and JavaScript.

 ## 2 Create a simple web dashboard